Working with multi-level boards

 • Multi-level boards support up to five layers of subitems and share a consistent column structure between parent items and subitems.

-• Multi-level boards are excluded from the default boards query.
+• Multi-level boards are excluded from the default boards query until API version 2026-04.

 • Rollup columns are a new column capability for multi-level boards.
 They can contain both static and calculated values from child items.